 Casablanca rates always high on the list of those that want to take on a Morocco private tour.
 In spite of its myth, Casablanca nowadays appears to be but a large congested city with not much in the way of interesting sites.
 But is that all there is to it ?
 Some disagree.
 And for good reason.
-Diana Wylie joined her sister visiting from United States on a tailor made tour of Morocco with Sun Trails last April.
-She had been living in Casablanca for the last 9 months and fallen in love with the place.
-We met them after the tour concluded and stayed in touch.
+Diana Wylie, professor of African history at Boston university had taken a tour with Sun Trails when her sister came to visit her from the US.
+I met her after the tour concluded and stayed in touch.
 Then, when I visited Casablanca last June, she was extremely kind to show me some of the hidden architectural gems of the city, uncovering for me perhaps some things I would have never gotten to know otherwise.
 During the 'tour' it occured to me that she was so much in love with the city that when I thought about writing an article for our blog on Casablanca, there was no doubt in my mind as to whom the most indicated person for the task would be.
 She gladly accepted and, I would say, more than rose to the challenge.
 But perhaps it is best to let her do the talking.
 Here is her story of Dar Baida:

 The real Casablanca is where people still come to find Morocco’s “American dream.”
 For over a century Casablanca has offered hope to people wanting a new, more prosperous life.
 In the late 1800s Spanish artisans and fishermen came, followed by French traders, land speculators, and industrialists.
 Fleeing drought in the hinterland or “bled,” Muslims and Jews pitched up to trade and to work in sugar and cement factories.
 All shared the dream of acquiring new kinds of freedom.